About Us

 It's easy to apply!

-Applications may be picked up at your local school district or by contacting Brenda Vronko at 231-898-1545.
-Applications are accepted year round however program selections are based upon eligibility and funding from the Michigan Department of Education.
-Official program placement occurs once we receive notification from the Michigan Department of Education that funding has been awarded to our region.
+Applications may be picked up at your local school district or by contacting Jeni Schafer at 231-898-1545.
+Applications are accepted year round however program selections are based upon eligibility and funding from the MI Department of Lifelong Education, Advancement, and Potential.
+Official program placement occurs once we receive notification from the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP) that funding has been awarded to our region.

 An online application is also available.
 Please select Mason or Oceana county for your county specific application.